Eggless Chocolate Cake

 - In a large bowl, combine the flour, sugar, cocoa powder, and baking powder.

-- Add the wet ingredients to the dry ingredients and stir with a wooden spoon until just combined.
-Don't over-mix!
+- Stir the wet ingredients into the dry ingredients until just combined.
+Be careful not to overmix!

 i love this recipe.